-en.wikipedia.org/wiki/Hardness_comparisonThere are a large number of hardness testing methods available ( Vickers, Brinell, Rockwell, Meyer and Leeb).Although it is impossible in many cases to give an exact conversion, it is possible to give an approximate material-specific comparison table for steels..
+en.wikipedia.org/wiki/Hardness_comparisonA variety of hardness-testing methods are available, including the Vickers, Brinell, Rockwell, Meyer and Leeb) tests.Although it is impossible in many cases to give an exact conversion, it is possible to give an approximate material-specific comparison table for steels..
 Hardness comparison table

 www.engineersedge.com/hardness_conversion.htmBrinell and Rockwell Hardness Conversion Chart - These Conversion Tables presents data in the Rockwell A, B, C, D, E and F hardness range on the relationship among ...